-- (c) Work at home.
-Injuries and illnesses that occur while an employee works at home, including work in a home office, is work-related if the injury or illness relates directly to the work rather than to the general home environment or setting. - (7) New Cases.
-An injury or illness is a "new case" if: - (a) the employee has no previous recorded injury or illness of the same type that affects the same part of the body, or - (b) the employee previously had a recorded injury or illness of the same type that affected the same part of the body but recovered completely (all signs and symptoms disappeared) from the previous injury or illness and an event or exposure in the work environment caused the signs or symptoms to reappear. - (A) For occupational illnesses where the signs or symptoms may recur or continue in the absence of a workplace exposure, record the case only once.
+- (f) Work at home.
+Injuries and illnesses that occur while an employee works at home, including work in a home office, is work-related if the injury or illness relates directly to the work rather than to the general home environment or setting. - (g) Former employees.
+If you are notified that a former employee has had a work related injury or illness when they were your employee, record the date of the incident on the appropriate OSHA 300 log for the date of the injury.
+If the date is not known, use the last day of employment. - (7) New Cases.
+An injury or illness is a "new case" if: - (a) The employee has no previous recorded injury or illness of the same type that affects the same part of the body, or - (b) The employee previously had a recorded injury or illness of the same type that affected the same part of the body but recovered completely (all signs and symptoms disappeared) from the previous injury or illness and an event or exposure in the work environment caused the signs or symptoms to reappear. - (A) For occupational illnesses where the signs or symptoms may recur or continue in the absence of a workplace exposure, record the case only once when it is diagnosed.
 Examples include occupational cancer, asbestosis, byssinosis and silicosis.

-NOTE: You are not required to seek the advice of a physician or other licensed health care professional.
-If you do seek such advice, you must follow their recommendation about whether the case is a new case or a recurrence.

-(8) General Recording Criteria.
-An injury or illness meets the general recording criteria, and is recordable, if it results in any of the following: death, days away from work, restricted work or transfer to another job, medical treatment beyond first aid, or loss of consciousness.
+- (B) You are not required to seek the advice of a physician or other licensed health care professional.
+If you do seek such advice, you must follow their recommendation about whether the case is a new case or a recurrence. - (8) General Recording Criteria.
+A work-related injury or illness is recordable if it results in any of the following: death, days away from work, restricted work or transfer to another job, medical treatment beyond first aid, or loss of consciousness.
 You must record a case if it involves a significant injury or illness diagnosed by a physician or other licensed health care professional, even if it does not result in death, days away from work, restricted work or job transfer, medical treatment beyond first aid, or loss of consciousness.

-NOTE: OR-OSHA believes that most significant injuries and illnesses will result in one of the events listed below.
+NOTE: Oregon OSHA believes that most significant injuries and illnesses will result in one of the events listed below.
 However, there are some significant injuries, such as a punctured eardrum or a fractured toe or rib, for which neither medical treatment nor work restrictions may be recommended.
 In addition, there are some significant progressive diseases, such as byssinosis, silicosis, and some types of cancer, for which medical treatment or work restrictions may not be recommended at the time of diagnosis but are likely to be recommended as the disease progresses.
 Cancer, chronic irreversible diseases, fractured or cracked bones, and punctured eardrums are generally considered significant injuries and illnesses, and must be recorded at the initial diagnosis even if medical treatment or work restrictions are not recommended, or are postponed, in a particular case.